-- You understand that any payment on the notes will be based solely on the performance of the Worst-Performing Market Measure. - You anticipate that the Observation Value of the Worst-Performing Market Measure will be greater than or equal to its Coupon Barrier on most or all of the Coupon Observation Dates. - You anticipate that the notes will be automatically called, in which case you accept an early exit from your investment, or if not automatically called that the Worst-Performing Market Measure will not decrease from its Starting Value to an Ending Value that is below its Threshold Value. - You accept that the return on the notes will be limited to the return represented by the Contingent Coupon Payments (with Memory) even if the percentage change in the price of the Worst-Performing Market Measure is significantly greater than such return. - You are willing to lose up to 100% of the principal amount if the notes are not called. - You are willing to forgo dividends or other benefits of owning shares of the Underlying Stocks. - You are willing to accept a limited or no market for sales for the notes prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our and BAC's actual and perceived creditworthiness, BAC's internal funding rate and fees and charges on the notes. - You are willing to assume our credit risk, as issuer of the notes, and BAC's credit risk, as guarantor of the notes. for all payments under the notes, including the Redemption Amount
+- You understand that the payment of Contingent Coupon Payments, if any, will be based solely on the performance of each Underlying Stock on each trading day during each Observation Period and that the determination of whether the notes will be automatically called and the payment of the Redemption Amount will be based solely on the performance of the Worst-Performing Market Measure. - You anticipate that the Observation Value of each Underlying Stock will be equal to or greater than its Coupon Barrier on each trading day during most or all of the Observation Periods. - You anticipate that the notes will be automatically called, in which case you accept an early exit from your investment, or if not automatically called that the Worst-Performing Market Measure will not decrease from its Starting Value to an Ending Value that is below its Threshold Value. - You understand that if the notes are automatically called, you will only receive a Call Payment that is greater than the principal amount if the Observation Value of each Underlying Stock on each trading day during the related Observation Period was greater than or equal to its Coupon Barrier. - You accept that the return on the notes will be limited to the return represented by the Contingent Coupon Payments even if the percentage change in the prices of the Underlying Stocks are significantly greater than such return. - You are willing to risk a loss of principal and return if the notes are not automatically called and the Worst-Performing Market Measure decreases from its Starting Value to an Ending Value that is less than its Threshold - You are willing to forgo dividends or other benefits of owning shares of the Underlying Stocks. - You are willing to accept a limited or no market for sales for the notes prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our and BAC's actual and perceived creditworthiness, BAC's internal funding rate and fees and charges on the notes.